 “The new Constitution or form of Government, constitutes the subject to which your attention will be partly invited.
 In reference to it, I make this first general remark.
 It amply secures all our ancient rights, franchises and privileges.
 All the great principles of Magna Charta are retained in it.
 No citizen is deprived of his life, liberty or property, but by the judgement of his peers, under the laws of the land.
 The great principle of religious liberty, which was the honor and pride of the Old Constitution, is still maintained and secured.
 All the essentials of the old Constitution, which have endeared into the hearts and the American people, have been preserved and perpetuated.”SOURCE: The Charleston Daily Courier – Charleston, SC – March 25, 1861 – Page 4 – Savannah Republican

-Unquestionably, Americans feared an oligarchy; ‘The people’ feared being under represented.
+Unquestionably, Americans feared an oligarchy; the people feared being under-represented.
 They feared additional taxation.
 They feared having their political power taken from them by the Confederate leadership.

 After the war from his prison cell at Fort Warren, Stephens stated in his Savannah speech, that the ‘status’ of the ‘African race amongst us’ had not changed in the ‘new Constitution from the old’.
-In using the word ‘status’, Stephens referred specifically to the Three-Fifths Clause.
+In using the word ‘status’, Stephens referred specifically to the three-fifths ratio.
 Nowhere else in the Constitution of the United States does it define a slave’s status other than Article 1, Section 2, Clause 3 or specifically as ‘three-fifths of all other Persons.’

-What were Stephens’s personal feelings and thoughts on the institution of slavery.
+What were Stephens’s personal feelings and thoughts on the institution of slavery?
 I will address those in another article.

-‘The people’ needed reassuring and Vice President Stephens provided that in his speech in Savannah.
-He reassured the American people, especially those in the Border States, of the federal character and style of the Confederate government which was no different from of the ‘general government’ of the United States.
+The people needed reassurance and Vice President Stephens provided that in his speech in Savannah.
+He reassured the American people, especially those in the Border States, of the federal character of the Confederate government, and that they would be represented no differently in the new government from that “Old Constitution” of the United States.

 Under Section 107 of the Copyright Act 1976, allowance is made for “fair user” for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
-Non-profit, educational or personal use tips the balance in favor of ‘fair use’.
+Non-profit, educational, or personal use tips the balance in favor of ‘fair use’.